 Santa Fe de Antioquia became the first capital of the department of Antioquia back in 1584.

 Santa Fe can be reached within an hour by bus, and due to its lower elevation, it's noticeably warmer.

 And as if this list isn't long enough to keep you busy, there are a dozen or so festivals in Medellín each year, celebrating everything from Christmas lights and flowers to salsa, tango, jazz, and poetry.

 Backpackers and budget travelers who take advantage of the local transport, eat like a local, and don't go overboard with their partying can experience the city for as little as $40 a day.

 Add a few nicer restaurants, salsa lessons, or a tour or two, and budgets should be increased to $55-60 a day.

 Medellín lacks prominent landmarks as you'll find in Rio de Janeiro or Buenos Aires, but spend a little time here, and you may find the spring weather, mountain views, friendly locals, and relaxed pace of life hard to leave.

-Combined with the low cost of travel and living, it's no wonder more and more foreigners are deciding not only to travel to Medellín but to live and retire here too.
+Combined with the low cost of travel and living, it's no wonder that more and more foreigners are deciding not only to travel to Medellín but also to live and retire here.